| Target dividend: | 5p per share |

 Performance and dividends

 The VCT paid its first dividend of 5p in November 2023, following its exit from Tictrac.
-The trust will continue to target an average annual dividend of 5p per share – dividends are variable and not guaranteed.
+The trust will continue to target an average annual dividend of 5p per share.
+In the five years to September 2025, the VCT has paid out cumulative dividends equivalent to 7.7% of the starting NAV.
+Dividends are variable and not guaranteed.

-In the five years to 30 June 2025, the VCT achieved a NAV total return (including dividends) of 3.3%.
+In the same period, the VCT achieved a NAV total return (including dividends) of -2.0%.
 Past performance is not a guide to the future.

 Note, we show VCT returns over a five-year period as a minimum, where possible.
 Where a VCT has followed the same investment strategy for longer, we also show returns over 10 years.